Anurag-Chauhan-289/website/README.md

 - https://www.npmjs.com/package/@storybook/addon-viewport
   > Change the viewport in the storybook preview
 - http://www.hygen.io/
-  > Some generator to make it easier creating components with all depending files
+  > Some generator makes it easier to create components with all depending files.